 Combined anti-CTLA-4 and anti-PD-1 immunotherapy — The combined administration of anti-CTLA-4 immunotherapy with ipilimumab plus anti-PD-1 immunotherapy with nivolumab appears to have a higher level of anti-melanoma activity than either agent alone and has a manageable toxicity profile .
 The data from this study were updated at the 2014 American Society of Clinical Oncology (ASCO) meeting .

 The combination was assessed in a phase I trial in which both drugs were given in successive dose escalation cohorts.
 In a concurrent therapy cohort, 53 patients with advanced melanoma were treated with both drugs once every three weeks for four doses.
 Nivolumab was then continued every three weeks through week 24.
 Subsequently, therapy with both drugs was continued once every 12 weeks for a maximum of eight additional doses.
 In a separate sequential cohort, nivolumab was given on the same schedule to 33 patients who had received prior ipilimumab.
 Subsequently, another cohort of 41 patients was treated with the combination of ipilimumab plus nivolumab for four cycles, followed with nivolumab maintenance only given every two weeks for up to 84 weeks .

 ●Treatment-related adverse events were observed in 93 percent of cases.
-The most common events of any degree of severity were rash, pruritus, fatigue, and diarrhea (55, 47, 38, and 34 percent, respectively) .
-Severe treatment related adverse events were reported in 49 percent of cases, including liver, gastrointestinal, and kidney toxicity (15, 9, and 6 percent of cases, respectively).
+Severe treatment related adverse events were reported in 49 percent of cases .
 Treatment was discontinued because of adverse events in 11 cases (21 percent).
 (See "Toxicities associated with checkpoint inhibitor immunotherapy", section on 'Combined immune checkpoint blocking antibodies plus targeted therapy'.)

 Additional clinical experience and longer follow-up will be required to determine the optimal dose and schedule for concurrent immune checkpoint therapy as well as its role in the management of patients with advanced melanoma.
 A three armed phase III trial is comparing the combination of nivolumab plus ipilimumab compared with each of these other checkpoint inhibitors as a single agent; enrollment is complete and results are pending (NCT01844505).

 Ipilimumab plus GM-CSF — The addition of granulocyte-macrophage (GM) colony-stimulating factor (CSF) to ipilimumab was studied in a phase II trial conducted by Eastern Cooperative Oncology Group (ECOG).